James Sanders Wheat

-James Sanders Wheat (May 9, 1810 – September 24, 1874) was the Attorney General of Virginia in Union held territory from 1861 to 1863.
+James Sanders Wheat (May 9, 1810 – September 17, 1874) was the Attorney General of Virginia in Union held territory from 1861 to 1863.

 Early and family life

-James Wheat was born on May 10, 1810, the fourth son of merchant Thomas Wheat and his wife Mary Chatham, at Cool Spring Plantation, Prince George's County, Maryland.
+James Wheat was born on May 9, 1810, the fourth son of merchant Thomas Wheat and his wife Mary Chatham, at Cool Spring Plantation, Prince George's County, Maryland.
 Although his father lived in Washington, D.C. during the War of 1812 and had some connection with the Washington Navy Yard, James lived most of his adult life in Wheeling, Ohio County in what became West Virginia during the American Civil War.
 His father and uncle Benoni Wheat were West Indies traders with a dock and warehouses in Alexandria, Virginia.
 His elder brothers were John Thomas Wheat (1801-1888), Samuel Wheat who moved to St. Louis, Missouri and Henry; his sisters were Mary E. and Josephine.

+By 1830 he was a resident of Wheeling.
 He married Elizabeth Johnson Dorsey (b.
-1820) and by the 1850 census lived in Wheeling (then still in Virginia) and supported his parents and sister and her child, as well as his children James Cheatham Wheat (1840-1915), Julia Wheat (b.1843), Stanley Hulliken Wheat (1842-1932) and Eli D. Wheat (b.
+1820).
+The 1850 census recorded them living in Wheeling (then still in Virginia) and supporting his parents and sister and her child, as well as their children James Cheatham Wheat (1840-1915), Julia Wheat (b.1843), Stanley Hulliken Wheat (1842-1932) and Eli D. Wheat (b.
 1849).